JetBrains/guide/site/dotnet/tutorials/localization/aspnet/index.md

 video: "https://youtu.be/smCuu3TrVUc"
 ---

 Localization has been around since .NET 1.1.
-Looking at the interfaces of `ResourceManager` and `CultureInfo`, along with the static nature of resource access, its easy to see the ties to legacy client technology **WinForms**.
+Looking at the interfaces of `ResourceManager` and `CultureInfo`, along with the static nature of resource access, it's easy to see the ties to legacy client technology **WinForms**.
 With the release of ASP.NET Core, developers have new tools to work with localization in the realm of server-based web apps.

 We'll explore these new mechanisms and how the ASP.NET team designed them to work in a web-centric world.
 You'll need a new **Razor Pages** project to follow along, or you can clone **[the complete solution from the GitHub repository](https://github.com/khalidabuhakmeh/aspnetcore_localization_sample).**